-To make a reservation, book through Reserve or simply call us.
+To make a reservation, click below or simply call us.

 The original Caffe Dante opened its doors on Macdougal Street in Greenwich Village 1915, which at the time, was known as the 'South Village' and mostly a Italian neighborhood.
 It was a local meeting place where Italian immigrants would gather over espresso and talk of home and politics.

 In 1971, Mario Flotta Sr. took over the space.
 Over the course of the next 40 years, community neighbors and celebrities alike frequented this cafe for a piece of Italy.
 Al Pacino, Alec Baldwin, Whoopi Goldberg, Jerry Seinfeld and Bob Dylan were just a few of the famous faces that passed through.